mtsonkova/SwagLabs-Testing-Project-Automation-with-Playwright/README.md

         - write method to click on Back Home button

       - write method for log out in the  ReusableFunctions.js class as this link can be accessed from all pages of the application.

+      - configure allure reporting for this project

+      - try to configure Jenkins for this project